ebi-webcomponents/nightingale/packages/nightingale-sunburst/README.md

 #### `activeSegment: Node` **_[Read-Only]_**

-The `Node` of the segment the is currrently hovered, or which has been clicked lastly.
+The `Node` of the segment that is currently hovered, or which has been clicked lastly.

 #### `holdSegment: Boolean` **_[Read-Only]_**

-Indicates if the `activeSegment` is been held from a recent click, and therefore is ignoring any other segment that has been currently hovered.
+Indicates if the `activeSegment` is being held from a recent click, and therefore is ignoring any other segment that has been currently hovered.

 ##### `topOptions Array<String>`